 YES!
 We recommend that you consider taking insurance against any damage you might accidentally cause to the Landlord's contents, buildings and fixtures and fittings.
 It's all too easy to drop the iron on the carpet or spill red wine.
 The Landlord covers the building and his own contents against normal perils such as fire, flood or theft but not yours.
 We can offer Contents Insurance and will provide you with details at the application stage.
 Alternatively, you may choose your own insurance provider.

 Most landlords are not keen on allowing pets but if you raise the issue at the outset we will gladly approach the Landlord on your behalf.
-Some Landlords will accept pets if you pay a higher deposit.

 In all cases we will ask for your address history so that we can carry out a search via a Credit Reference Agency.
 The agency will also approach your current Landlord or Agent (if you are renting) as well as obtaining a written reference from your Employer.
 If you are self-employed they will ask for your Accountants details and/or recent accounts.
 We have special provisions in place for Overseas Tenants.
 If you think your situation is unusual, just ask our staff.